datacite/homepage/source/become.html.md

 # How to join DataCite ?

-If you are interested in a DataCite membership please fill out the application form and the member profile, and contact us at [support@datacite.org](mailto:support@datacite.org).
+If you are interested in a DataCite membership please fill out the application form and the Member profile, and contact us at [support@datacite.org](mailto:support@datacite.org).

 - [Application form](/assets/datacite_application.pdf)